fashion-ai-dev/LLM-Agents-MOOC-Hackathon/readme.md

-# Fullstack Application - Dockerized Setup
+# LLM AGENTS - Dockerized Setup

 This repository contains two projects: a **backend** (FastAPI) and a **frontend** (React with Vite).
 Both are configured to run together using Docker Compose.